 The Stanley Cup Playoffs are set to begin in the NHL, and there are five former Nailers who have the chance to be crowned a champion.
 The Pittsburgh Penguins lead the way with three former Nailers - Casey DeSmith, Tom Kuhnhackl, and Carter Rowney.
 Mark Letestu hopes to lead the Columbus Blue Jackets to their first ever playoff series win, while Peter Laviolette takes aim at a second straight trip to the Stanley Cup Final, as he coaches the Nashville Predators.
 In the ECHL, the Kelly Cup Playoffs will get under way on Thursday, with 19 former Nailers hoping to capture a championship.

 Season ticket information is now available for the 2018-19 season of Wheeling Nailers Hockey.
+The Wheeling Nailers, considered one of the top things to do in Wheeling, West Virginia, provide affordable family entertainment for fans throughout the Ohio Valley.
 For more information, call (304) 234-GOAL.